-- 1 = Not at all; Have never encountered - 2 = Heard of this, read about this, do occasionally

-- 3 = Actively working on building familiarity with, and competence on, this MARK 4 = Most of the time; practice often, use often 5 = Consistently; definitely true; always practice, always make part of my life, ministry
+- 1 = Not at all; Have never encountered - 2 = Heard of this, read about this, do occasionally - 3 = Actively working on building familiarity with, and competence on, this MARK 4 = Most of the time; practice often, use often - 5 = Consistently; definitely true; always practice, always make part of my life, ministry

-NURTURING UCC IDENTITY Ackno owledging Jesus Christ as the sole Head of the Church. • Orders one's life and ministry in relation to Jesus Christ's role as sole head of the church. • Is faithful to Christ's presence and mission in the world. • Articulates an understanding of the Church that is faithful to God's mission in the world and open to the guidance of the Holy Spirit, both as the Church has been and is becoming. • Teaches others the implications of Christ's role as head of the Church Communicating passion for the oneness of the body of Christ (John 17:21). • Describes, appreciates and participates in the ecumenical relationships of the United Church of Christ. • Welcomes and affirms diverse voices within the UCC, including those with whom the individual disagrees or has no experience. • Leads others in ministries that cross boundaries of difference. • Has a heart for UCC values of "Open and Affirming," intercultural and multiracial, and "Accessible to All."
-Holdi ng active membership in a local church of the United Church of Christ. • Maintains a covenantal relationship, as a baptized disciple of Christ, with a particular local congregation of the United Church of Christ. • Exercises leadership in the local and wider church, in a variety of traditional and emerging settings. • Mentors others in their relationship with the local church. • Represents the United Church of Christ as the denomination of one's heart in its local expression.
-Partic ipating in the various settings of the United Church of Christ, including local churches, associations, conferences, general synod, and global ministries. • Understands the covenantal relationship of each setting of the United Church of Christ (local, association, conference, and national). • Ministers in and appreciates the various settings of the United Church of Christ. • Teaches others how the various settings of the church relate to one another covenantally. • Encourages participation in and financial support of the wider church.
-Know ing and appreciating UCC history, polity, and theology. • Articulates the diverse histories that comprise the UCC, both in its formation and ongoing development. • Places one's own journey of faith within these contexts. • Describes and appreciates the structure and governance of the United Church of Christ.
-Evhih Teaches others about the history, polity, theology and witness through the ages of the UCC. iting a commitment to the core values of the United Church of Christ: continuing testament, extravagant welcome, and changing lives. lesiai Understands the core values of the United Church of Christ. • • • reachable congregations; engaged discipleship; and excellent, diverse leaders.
-TOTAL (6-30) =
+NURTURNO LICO IDENTITY NURTURING UCC IDENTITY Ad knowledging Jesus Christ as the sole Head of the Church Orders one's life and ministry in relation to Jesus Christ's role as sole head of the church Is faithful to Christ's presence and mission in the world Articulates an understanding of the Church that is faithful to God's mission in the world and open to the guidance of the Holy Spirit, both as the Church has been and is becoming Teaches others the implications of Christ's role as head of the Church co ommunicating passion for the oneness of the body of Christ (John 17:21) Describes, appreciates and participates in the ecumenical relationships of the United Church of Christ Welcomes and affirms diverse voices within the UCC, including those with whom the individual disagrees or has no experience Leads others in ministries that cross boundaries of difference Has a heart for UCC values of "Open and Affirming," intercultural and multiracial, and "Accessible to All" Н olding active membership in a local church of the United Church of Christ Maintains a covenantal relationship, as a baptized disciple of Christ, with a particular local congregation of the United Church of Christ Exercises leadership in the local and wider church, in a variety of traditional and emerging settings Mentors others in their relationship with the local church Represents the United Church of Christ as the denomination of one's heart in its local expression Participating in the various settings of the United Church of Christ, including local churches, as sociations, conferences, general synod, and global ministries Understands the covenantal relationship of each setting of the United Church of Christ (local, association, conference, and national) Ministers in and appreciates the various settings of the United Church of Christ Teaches others how the various settings of the church relate to one another covenantally Kr Encourages participation in and financial support of the wider church nowing and appreciating UCC history, polity, and theology.
+Articulates the diverse histories that comprise the UCC, both in its formation and ongoing development Places one's own journey of faith within these contexts Describes and appreciates the structure and governance of the United Church of Christ Teaches others about the history, polity, theology and witness through the ages of the UCC Ex thibiting a commitment to the core values of the United Church of Christ: continuing stament, extravagant welcome, and changing lives Understands the core values of the United Church of Christ Incorporates these values into one's ministry A code others in the goals of the United Church of Christ, held, public values welcoming.
+Leads others in the goals of the United Church of Christ: bold, public voice; welcoming, reachable congregations; engaged discipleship; and excellent, diverse leaders TOTAL (6-30) =